Youssef Bey Karam: Body

 In the beginning of May 1889, all the Bey of Karam family sent a delegation to Italy in order to return their dean's body to Lebanon.
 After severe negotiations, in which the French ambassador in Constantinople interfered, the delegation was able to have a permit from the Sublime Porte to return Karam's body to Lebanon.

 The coffin was removed from the grave and it was in a good condition.
 When the coffin was opened, Karam's body appeared in a very good condition as well.
 His face was intact; his clothes, ornamented with gold, were not damaged or impaired in any way.
-His corpse was not mummified, because when his nephews learned about his death, they sent a telegraph with an amount of money to Shedid Bey Hobeish, the Turkish consul in Napoli, asking him to take care of mummifying their uncle's body.
+His corpse was not mummified, because when his nephews learned about his death, they sent a telegraph with an amount of money to Shedid Bey Hobeish, the Turkish consul in Naples, asking him to take care of mummifying their uncle's body.
 Many weeks passed between the death and the mummification negotiations.
 Therefore, Shedid Pasha replied in a telegraph saying that the doctors examined the body and decided that the mummification is absolutely impossible.

 In 2012, after 123 years since the death of Youssef Bey Karam, the body has suffered some slight decay because of humidity inside the coffin.
 Accordingly, Youssef Bey Karam Foundation called the Medical Italian Delegation, which has examined the body in 2002 after an individual initiative taken by M. Naji Kallasy and Sayed Farchakh.